Amala Paul: 2021–present: Continued success

+She was also seen in back to back Malayalam films, The Teacher and Christopher which turned out be average.
+In 2023, she did a cameo alongside Ajay Devgn in Bholaa.

+2024 saw one of Amala's highest grossing release with the critically acclaimed Aadujeevitham.
+Starring alongside Prithviraj, the film turned out to become one of the highest-grossing Malayalam films of all time collecting 158.15 crore, also becoming one of the highest grossing Indian film of 2024.

 Personal life

-Paul was born in a Christian family at Ernakulam, Kerala to Paul Varghese (d.
-2017) and Annice Paul.
-Her brother Abijith Paul also appeared in films following Amala's entry into the film industry.
-After completing her schooling from Nirmala Higher Secondary School Aluva, she took a sabbatical to begin a career in films, but has since joined St. Teresa's College in Kochi, to pursue a B.A. degree in English.
-Her father had been strictly against Amala pursuing an acting career, but was forced to accept her decision with her brother strongly backing her ambition.
-She later claimed that she had performing arts in her, revealing that her mother was a singer and her dad was into theatre in college.

-Paul had changed her on-screen name to Anakha, on director Samy's insistence, who cited that another actress, Amala had already made her name popular.
+Amala had changed her on-screen name to Anakha, on director Samy's insistence, who cited that another actress, Amala Akkineni had already made her name popular.
 However, after the failure of her 2011 film Sindhu Samaveli, she reverted to her birth name, since she felt that the replacement had brought her bad luck.
+Her brother Abijith Paul is also an actor and has appeared in minor roles in a few films.

-As early as 2011, when Paul was working on Deiva Thirumagal, she was romantically linked to director A. L. Vijay, but denied that the pair were dating.
+As early as 2011, when Amala was working on Deiva Thirumagal, she was romantically linked to director A. L. Vijay, but denied that they were dating.
 On 7 June 2014, she got engaged to Vijay at Aluva in Kochi.
 The couple got married on 12 June 2014 at Mayor Ramanathan Chettiar Hall, Chennai.
-In 2016, Amala and Vijay filed for a divorce due to disagreement between her and her in-laws on continuing her acting career.
+In 2016, Amala and Vijay filed for divorce due to disagreement between her and her in-laws on continuing her acting career.
 They divorced in 2017.

+She married entrepreneur Jagat Desai in 2023.
+They have a son named Ilai born on 11 June 2024.

-In January 2018, Paul was arrested for tax evasion.
+In January 2018, Amala was arrested for tax evasion.
 A crime branch investigation had found that she had registered her luxury car in Puducherry with fake documents.
 Later, the case was closed citing jurisdictional issues.

+Media image

+Amala is considered among the highest-paid Malayalam actresses.
+She was named the Kochi Times Most Desirable Women in 2013, and was placed 3rd in 2014.
+Her performance in Aadai is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.